CherylHuang/Faces2Anime/README.md

 ![./imgs/tx_interpolation.PNG](./imgs/tx_interpolation.PNG)
 This project is aim to accomplish style transfer from human faces to anime / menga / cartoon styles.

-**Note:** This research project is still on going.
-Sorry but the source code is not available for now.

 ## Results
 ### Trained styles